neurospin/highres-cortex/README.rst

 The script is **interactive**, and will require some input from you.

-- If you are on Ubuntu 14.04, this script will ensure that all the required dependencies are present on your machine, and propose their installation otherwise.
+- If you are on Ubuntu 14.04 or 16.04 LTS, this script will ensure that all the required dependencies are present on your machine, and propose their installation otherwise.
 For any other distribution, or any other version of Ubuntu, you have to install the dependencies manually.

 - You will also be asked for a base directory to contain the downloaded sources, and the build process.
 You will need about **1.5 GB** of free space in this directory.